WWE Royal Rumble lineup: The card for Saturday's show and the latest list of entrants for the Royal Rumble matches - Pro Wrestling Dot Net

 -“DIY” Johnny Gargano and Tommaso Ciampa vs. “Motor City Machine Guns” Alex Shelley and Chris Sabin in a best of three falls match for the WWE Tag Team Titles

-Powell’s POV: The WWE Championship belt and the classic winged eagle title belt will both hang above the ring during the Rhodes vs. Owens ladder match.
+Powell’s POV: After Raw went off the air, Carmelo Hayes announced that he would be in the men’s Rumble, but it has not been made official by WWE.
+The WWE Championship belt and the classic winged eagle title belt will both hang above the ring during the Rhodes vs. Owens ladder match.
 Join me for my live review as the 38th annual Royal Rumble streams live on Peacock beginning with any pre-show notables or the start of the main card at the early start time of 5CT/6ET.
 Jake Barnett and I will co-host a same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment